Steph375/PawnsGame/README.md

 * **PawnCards** are the cards that are used to play the game, and influence and change the board that the game is played on, as well as informing the scoring of the game.
-* The board is comprised of **Cells**, which track information like what card is placed in that cell, the number of pawns in that cell, and the Player (red or blue) that is in possession of that cell.
+* The board is comprised of **Cells**, which track information like what card is placed in that cell, the number of pawns in that cell, and the player (red or blue) that is in possession of that cell.
   It also offers methods to change these states.
-* The model uses **Players** to store information about each (red or blue) Player's hand and deck as well as methods to observe this information and change the Player's hand and deck.
+* The model uses **Players** to store information about each (red or blue) player's hand and deck as well as methods to observe this information and change the player's hand and deck.

 * The **controller.DeckReader** is a utility class that allows the creation of card decks from outside configuration